Applying to uni or college

 Completing your application

 As you are returning to education, it’s likely that you won’t have the same support to fill out your application forms that many schools and colleges provide.
-UCAS has published a guide aimed at helping mature students complete their forms successfully.
+UCAS has information aimed at helping mature students complete their forms successfully.
 It includes tips for writing your personal statement and gathering references to support your application.

 You will be asked to list any qualifications you hold, and you will be asked to provide proof of these before you start your course.
 If you do not have your original certificates, you can usually obtain a copy from the exam board, but this may incur a fee.

 - For those in England, Wales or Northern Ireland, the gov.uk website provides guidance on how to obtain replacement certificates.
 Please note that you cannot get a replacement certificate for an O level, CSE, GCSE or A level - your exam board will send you a ‘certified statement of results’ instead, which your higher education provider should accept.
 Replacement certificates for other qualifications may be available.

 - If you are in Scotland, you can use the Scottish Qualification Authority (SQA) Replacement Certificate Service.